 It is extremely important to note that if you are allergic to bees or honey you should avoid all bee products.
-Side affects and reactions can include minor to severe skin irritations, difficulty breathing or even anaphylactic shock.
-If you begin to develop a reaction to any of these products discontinue use immediately.
+Side effects and reactions can include minor to severe skin irritations, difficulty breathing or even anaphylactic shock.
+If you begin to develop a reaction to any of these products, discontinue use immediately.
 Do not feed to infants under 1 year of age.
 Do not use bee products during pregnancy if either side of your family or the father’s family has a history of bee allergy as this may affect the baby.

 - Yance, Donald R., C.N., M.H., R.H.(AHG).
 (2013) Adaptogens in Medical Herbalism Elite Herbs and Natural Compounds for Mastering Stress, Aging and Chronic Disease; Royal Jelly (and Propolis): pp. 570-75.
 Healing Arts Press.